alminagorta/SimpleOptimizationModel/README.md

 ## Documentation:
 This repository presents 2 main folders:

-* [The Model]:This folder contains the optimization model programmed using the General Algebraic Modeling System [GAMS] software. .Input data is embedded on the GAMS code.
+* [The Model]:This folder contains the optimization model programmed using the General Algebraic Modeling System ([GAMS]) software.
+Input data is embedded on the GAMS code.
 * [SupplementaryMaterial]: This folder contains the pending TMDL used to develop the model and a presentation about the model.

 [The Model]: https://github.com/alminagorta/Systems-model-in-Wetlands-to-Allocate-water-and-Manage-Plant-Spread/tree/master/1.SystemModel